 SD-7.
-Provide engineering and analysis in the development of “secure” Internet home pages and web site support.
+Provide engineering and analysis in the development of “secure” Internet home pages and website assistance.

 SD-8.
-Develop or customize software technology analytical tools, models, decision aids, screening methods and/or techniques to evaluate and support the authenticity, and continuity of DoD, national, commercial, or international information systems.
+Develop or customize software technology analytical tools, models, decision aids, screening methods and/or techniques to evaluate and assist with the authenticity, and continuity of DoD, national, commercial, or international information systems.

 Modeling and Simulation (M&S)

 MS-1.
-Provide M&S capability for training exercises, mission rehearsals, analytical studies, etc., or identification of viable options for simulation support.
+Provide M&S capability for training exercises, mission rehearsals, analytical studies, etc., or identification of viable options for simulation assistance.

 MS-3.
-Provide M&S support of program reviews, strategic planning, exercise management, knowledge acquisition, or operations coordination and monitoring.
+Provide M&S aide for program reviews, strategic planning, exercise management, knowledge acquisition, or operations coordination and monitoring.

 MS-4.
-Provide support in executing the approved release of specific M&S software and documentation.
+Provide help in executing the approved release of specific M&S software and documentation.

 MS-5.
-Provide support for DoD certification of compliance with high level architecture (HLA) and other M&S standards.
+Provide help for DoD certification of compliance with high-level architecture (HLA) and other M&S standards.

 MS-6.
-Provide support to quantify the impact(s) of simulations, to include defining the measures for determining effectiveness, on overall program success.
+Provide help to quantify the impact(s) of simulations, to include defining the measures for determining effectiveness, on overall program success.

 MS-7.
 Conduct assessments of a system’s mapping, vulnerability and survivability.
 Apply standard verification and validation (V&V) processes to models and simulations, document the V&V results in a standard format, and transition the validation process and lessons learned to DoD and industry users.
-Provide support in the use of standardized V&V products, compare V&V results with objective model acceptance criteria in support of M&S accreditation.
+Provide assistance with the use of standardized V&V products, compare V&V results with objective model acceptance criteria for M&S accreditation.

 MS-8.
-Provide support in the evaluation and improvement of models and databases.
+Provide aide in the evaluation and improvement of models and databases.